 - time delays and inefficiencies become probabilities;

-Stage One concludes with a complete, accurate, stated goal that’s been agreed-upon by all who will use the final output.
+Stage One concludes with a complete, accurate, stated goal that includes the values/beliefs of the system, agreement to manage any unforeseen risks that must be managed and buy-in by all who will use the final output.

-Stage Two: The system that underlies the problem/solution must be managed.
+Stage Two: The system and risks that underlies the problem/solution must be understood and managed by all before going forward toward resolution.
 Questions to be answered:

 - What has prevented the problem from being resolved until now (current systems, politics, rules, relationships, money, technology)?